Gene Markey: Later life

-He returned to Hollywood after the war and, on September 27, 1952, he married his fourth wife, Lucille Parker Wright, the widow of Warren Wright, owner of the Calumet Farm racing stable.
+He returned to Hollywood after the war.
+On September 27, 1952, he married his fourth wife, Lucille Parker Wright, the widow of Warren Wright, owner of the Calumet Farm racing stable.
 Markey left California after this marriage.

-He developed something of a knack for naming the farm's horses.
-First there was a filly, named Our Mims after his daughter Melinda.
-Another was named Myrtle Morgan after the two streets that intersected in front of his property in Saratoga Springs, New York.
-Still another was Eastern Fleet (possibly named as a tribute to his service in the Navy), which would finish fourth in the 1971 Kentucky Derby and second in the Preakness Stakes.
-Markey was also a lover of dogs; he owned a black Labrador Retriever named Lucky that lived to the very unusual old age of 17.
-Mrs. Markey also had a dog, a Yorkshire Terrier named Timmy Tammy (after which she was thought to have named one of Calumet Farm's champion thoroughbreds, Tim Tam).
-Mrs. Markey carried the dog with her in her purse everywhere she went.
+He became fond of naming some of the farm's annual crop of foals.
+His first was a filly, named Our Mims after his daughter Melinda.
+Another filly was named Myrtle Morgan, after the two streets that intersected in front of his property in Saratoga Springs, New York.
+He named a colt Eastern Fleet (possibly named as a tribute to his service in the Navy); it finished fourth in the 1971 Kentucky Derby and second in the Preakness Stakes.

+Markey also loved dogs; he owned a black Labrador Retriever named Lucky that lived to the unusually old age of 17.
+Mrs. Markey also had a dog, a Yorkshire Terrier named Timmy Tammy.
+(She was thought to have named one of Calumet Farm's colts as Tim Tam, after her dog.
+The horse became a champion.)
+Mrs. Markey carried her small dog with her in her purse everywhere she went.

-Shortly after this marriage, Markey would become good friends with Ralph Wilson, who later was the founder and owner of the Buffalo Bills of the National Football League.
+Shortly after this marriage, Markey became good friends with Ralph Wilson, who later was founder and owner of the Buffalo Bills of the National Football League.

 One of Mrs. Markey's hobbies was collecting statues of eagles.
-In 18th century Kentucky, eagles were widely believed to be a symbol of good luck.
+In late 18th century Kentucky, eagles had been widely believed to be a symbol of good luck.